laiboonh/haskell/Typeclass/README.md

 ```

 #### Declaring a type and implementing a typeclass
-#### info shows that in order to implement Show one has to minimally implement showsPrec or show method
+#### info (:i) shows that in order to implement Show one has to minimally implement showsPrec or show method
 ```haskell
 λ> :i Show
 class Show a where